 Counterfeit medicines have long been a topic with global implications, which countries are countering with legal regulations, among other things.
 Raw materials come from China or India, the subsidiaries are in Europe and the USA, and the drugs are distributed worldwide.
 Due to the global networking of the pharmaceutical industry, internationally active companies must comply with very different laws to achieve global compliance.

 Worldwide, the pharmaceutical industry is one of the most heavily regulated industries.
 The companies’ international trade connections also give rise to global responsibility, demanded by the countries’ legislation.
 One aspect is the safety of medicines.
 Groups of states, such as Europe, or individual countries, like the USA or Russia, are actively fighting against counterfeit drugs.
 More and more countries are now working on making their medicines more transparent and thus safer supply chains through track-and-trace and similar measures.
-Since 2019, Eurpoean pharmaceutical companies are only allowed to put serialized Rx drugs into circulation (legislation: EU-FMD).
+Since 2019, European pharmaceutical companies are only allowed to put serialized Rx drugs into circulation (legislation: EU-FMD).

 Country-Specific Serialization Requirements